How to Become an Applied Behavior Analyst in Kentucky

 Frankfurt, KY 40602

-Temporary license – You can qualify for a temporary license as an applied behavioral analyst or assistant behavior analyst if you have completed all your academic course requirements for the appropriate BACB certification.
+Temporary license – You can qualify for a temporary license as an applied behavioral analyst or assistant behavior analyst if you have completed all your academic course requirements for the appropriate BACB certification but are still in the process of satisfying the fieldwork requirements.
 You must practice under the supervision of an applied behavioral analyst if you hold a temporary license, and this license cannot be renewed.

 Maintaining your BACB certification involves biannual renewal with the BACB.
 This requires completing continuing education as follows: